BrindleDigital/rentfetch/README.md

 It's also important to note that the default property search only will show properties with _available_ floorplans.
 That means if you don't have any floorplans with the number of available units set to a number above zero, no properties will display in the main properties search.

+For manual entry properties, **units are not required**.
+That means you just need to enter properties and floorplans; the various searches will always function even without any units ever being entered (because we want to keep things easy).

 ## Premium Addons

 ### Rent Fetch Sync